 Reclining Hand-to-Big-Toe Pose (Supta Padangusthasana)

 Lie on your back.
-Extend your bottom leg and keep it neutral (no rotation of your thigh bone in your hip socket, so your toes won’t turn in or out).
+Extend your left leg straight and keep it neutral with no rotation of your thigh bone in your hip socket, so your toes won’t turn in or out.
 Press your thigh bone straight down as your inner thigh releases toward the floor.
 Hug your other knee into your chest.
-Extend that leg straight.
+(If this is uncomfortable, bend your left knee and place the bottom of your foot on the floor.)
+Extend your right leg straight toward the ceiling.
 You can hold onto the back of your thigh, calf, ankle, or even your big toe, if it is within reach.
-You could also place a strap around the ball of the top leg foot.
-If you choose to use a strap, experiment with how placing it around different parts of your foot activates different areas of your leg muscles.
-Reach your pubis and tailbone evenly away from your head .Top leg hip descends away from shoulder.
-Anchor your shoulders to the floor.
-Hold for 5-10 breaths.
+You could also place a strap around the ball of your right foot.
+(If you choose to use a strap, experiment with how placing it around different parts of your foot activates different areas of your leg muscles.)
+Reach your tailbone away from your head.
+Allow your right hip and shoulders to release toward the floor.
+Stay here for 5-10 breaths.
 Repeat on the other side.

 See also Reclining Hand to Big Toe Pose